 Table 1 - HAZARD AND RISK ANALYSIS No. What is the hazard?
 What is the potential harm posed by the hazard?
 Who is at risk of being harmed?
 What are the existing controls or concerns?
 Likelihood (L) of the hazard causing harm?
 (1-5) Severity (S) for potential harm?
 (1-5) Risk Level?
 Is the hazard adequately controlled?
-(Yes/No) face visor or goggles), will be strategically located around the Academy and locations will be communicated to all members of staff just in case they need to use PPE in the event of a likely risk of COVID-19 transmission, i.e. breaching the 2-metre safe distance and where contact is necessary in aiding someone who is showing symptoms of the disease.
+(Yes/No) covID-19 Emergency Grab Bags containing the appropriate essential personal protective equipment (PPE), i.e. fluid resistant surgical face mask (also known as type IIR), disposable plastic gloves and aprons, eye protection (e.g. face visor or goggles), will be strategically located around the Academy and locations will be communicated to all members of staff just in case they need to use PPE in the event of a likely risk of COVID-19 transmission, i.e. breaching the 2-metre safe distance and where contact is necessary in aiding someone who is showing symptoms of the disease.
 The Health and Safety Section will review and advise on the correct essential PPE and contents of the 'COVID-19 Emergency Grab Bag'.
 Members of staff do not need to go home if they have aided someone who was taken unwell and showing symptoms of COVID-19, that is unless they develop symptoms themselves.
 The members of staff concerned will be instructed to wash their hands thoroughly for 20 seconds immediately after aiding the person that was unwell and showing symptoms of COVID-19.
 The Trust's Health and Safety Section will be on hand to advice and guide all Academies within the Trust should any of the above scenarios arise.
-4. Employee second jobs, i.e. voluntary, part-time, or temporary L (2) S (4) R (8) Yes Employees have a moral and legal duty to inform the Academy's Leadership Team and the Trust's Human Resources Department of any potential Unlikely Significant illness, more than seven day, and affecting more High

 Table 1 - HAZARD AND RISK ANALYSIS No. What is the hazard?
 What is the potential harm posed by the hazard?
 Who is at risk of being harmed?
 What are the existing controls or concerns?
 Likelihood (L) of the hazard causing harm?
 (1-5) Severity (S) for potential harm?
 (1-5) Risk Level?
 Is the hazard adequately controlled?
-(Yes/No) second jobs, i.e. voluntary, part- time, or temporary, that they have outside of the Academy or Trust. than one person The Academy's Leadership Team will work closely and in partnership with the Trust's Human Resources Department and Health and Safety Section in reviewing and assessing the nature of the employees second job during this COVID-19 pandemic, i.e. is there an elevated risk of the employee contracting the disease in their second job and transmitting it generally in society as well as when working for the Academy or Trust.
-Considerations will be given to the following to reduce the risk of COVID-19 transmission and infection where employees have a second job outside of the Academy or Trust that poses an elevated risk of contracting the disease and transmitting it generally in society as well as when working for the Academy or Trust: • A clear open dialogue will be held with the employee informing them of the elevated risks posed for infection and transmission by their second job. • Professionally, responsibly, and sensibly with a considered approach negotiate 'safe' protocols for working safely.
-The Trust's Human Resources Department will work in collaboration with the Trust's
+(Yes/No) 4.
+Employee second jobs, i.e. voluntary, part-time, or temporary L (2) S (4) R (8) Yes Employees have a moral and legal duty to inform the Academy's Leadership Team and the Trust's Human Resources Department of any potential second jobs, i.e. voluntary, parttime, or temporary, that they have outside of the Academy or Trust.
+Unlikely Significant illness, more than seven day, and affecting more than one person High The Academy's Leadership Team will work closely and in partnership with the Trust's Human Resources Department and Health and Safety Section in reviewing and assessing the nature of the employees second job during this COVID-19 pandemic, i.e. is there an elevated risk of the employee contracting the disease in their second job and transmitting it generally in society as well as when working for the Academy or Trust.
+Considerations will be given to the following to reduce the risk of COVID-19 transmission and infection where employees have a second job outside of the Academy or Trust that poses an elevated risk of contracting the disease and transmitting it generally in society as well as when working for the Academy or Trust: • A clear open dialogue will be held with the employee informing them of the elevated risks posed for infection and transmission by their second job.